odpi/egeria-docs/site/snippets/tasks/task-creating-configuration-documents.md

 }
 ```

 You have probably noticed how quickly the configuration document grew into a complex structure.
-The commands you used made use of all of the configuration default values.
+The commands you used made use of all the configuration default values.
 There are other commands that enable you to customize the configuration document to
 adapt it to specific environment.
 However, the defaults provide a good starting point.

 !!! education "Further reading"
     The contents of this tutorial cover a very simple OMAG server configuration.
-For guidance on configuring more complex OMAG servers see the [Administration Services User Guide](/guides/admin)
+For guidance on configuring more complex OMAG servers see the [Administration Services User Guide](/guides/admin).

-## Next steps

-Next, this tutorial covers how to [stop the OMAG Server](/education/tutorials/omag-server-tutorial/task-stopping-omag-server).

 --8<-- "snippets/abbr.md"